 Great product photography is the number one seller of your work online.
 When people can’t touch and feel your work they need to be able to experience that through your photography.
 Recognizing that having the right equipment and space to photograph your work can be challenging for craftspeople we have created a product photography studio in the Quidi Vidi Village Planation outfitted with everything you need to get those great shots!

 The studio and equipment is available for craftspeople to rent.
-Please email us at email@example.com if you are interested and we will work with you to find an available time.
-Book now to take advantage of our opening promotion!
+Please email us at firstname.lastname@example.org if you are interested and we will work with you to find an available time.
 See below for our schedule and fees.

 Schedule and fees